fraenki/puppet-opnsense/README.md

 You need to be aware of the following limitations:

 * No safety net.
-If you delete the _admin_ user your OPNsense firewall is lost.
+If you delete the _root_ user your OPNsense firewall is lost.
 * User/group providers are NOT aware of group privilege inheritance.
 * The indention of config.xml will be changed.
 Prepare for a huge diff when making changes.
 * Removing all unmanaged resources (purge => true) is NOT supported.